taneset/Faithful-Reasoning-over-Scientific-Claims/README.md

          <img width="2000" src="reason/PNG/pg2.png" alt="drawing">
 </p>

-We used the following 50 claims, some of them taken from existing sources and other created by the language model:
+## Samples of Claims per Subject

-# Samples of Claims per Subject
+We used the following 50 claims, some of them taken from existing sources (SciFact&Nutritiens), and others were created by the language model(GPT3.5):
 - [SciFact](#medicine&biology)
 - [Nutrition](#nutrition)
 - [Climate](#climate)